Jonis49/IMC-Prosperity3/README.md

 ---

-[^1]: The first couple of rounds were plagued with teams hardcoding strategies as IMC was reusing a lot of publicaly available data from previous runs of the competition.
+[^1]: The first few rounds were plagued by teams hardcoding strategies, as IMC reused publicly available data from earlier editions of the competition.

 <details>
 <summary>RAINFOREST RESIN - a DP solution to optimal market making in a simplistic setting </summary>